Louis Vuitton Foundation: History

 In 2001, Bernard Arnault, CEO of LVMH, met architect Frank Gehry.
 He told him of plans for a new building for the Louis Vuitton Foundation for Creation on the edge of the Bois de Boulogne.
 The building project was first presented in 2006, with costs estimated at €100 million ($127 million) and plans to open in late 2009 or early 2010.
 Suzanne Pagé, then director of the Musée d'Art Moderne de la Ville de Paris, was named the foundation's artistic director in charge of developing the museum's program.

 The city of Paris which owns the park granted a building permit in 2007.
 In 2011, an association for the safeguard of the Bois de Boulogne won a court battle, as the judge ruled the centre had been built too close to a tiny asphalt road deemed a public right of way.
 Opponents to the site had also complained that a new building would disrupt the verdant peace of the historic park.
 The city appealed the court decision.
 Renowned French architect Jean Nouvel backed Gehry and said of the objectors: "With their little tight-fitting suits, they want to put Paris in formalin.
 It's quite pathetic."
 Eventually a special law was passed by the Assemblée Nationale that the Foundation was in the national interest and "a major work of art for the whole world", which allowed it to proceed.

-The museum opened to the public in October, at a reported cost of $143 million.
+The museum opened to the public in October 2014, at a reported cost of $143 million.
 However, in May 2017, Marianne, a French news magazine, revealed that the final cost of the building had been €780 million (close to $900 million).
+In November 2018, FRICC, a French anti-corruption group, filed a complaint in court in Paris accusing the Louis Vuitton Foundation of committing fraud and tax evasion in the construction of its museum.
+It claimed the nonprofit branch of the LVMH conglomerate was able to deduct about 60% of the cost of the museum from its taxes and request tax refunds on some other costs.
+In all, FRICC claimed LVMH and the Louis Vuitton Foundation received nearly €603 million from the government toward the nearly €790 million construction costs of the museum.
+In September 2019, the case was dismissed.

-Before the official opening, it provided the venue for Louis Vuitton’s women’s spring/summer 2015 fashion show.
+Before the official opening, it provided the venue for Louis Vuitton's women's spring/summer 2015 fashion show.